What is Positive Economics?

 This is the law of demand.
 It is a positive economics statement.
 Why?
 Because it says that demand will rise or fall if prices fall or rise in inverse proportion; when other factors remain constant.
 It is not an opinion.
 It is not a value-based description of what could be.
 It is not even a judgment of an expert stating about the price and demand.
 It is rather a descriptive statement that can be tested or verified.
 And it can be true or false.

 But if it can be true or false, why we need these sorts of statements?
 The reason is we need facts before we opine.
 It is important to know “what is” before we get to reach the point of “what ought to be”.

 Income isn’t equal in all countries.

 This statement again doesn’t tell whether it’s true or false.
 And it’s not also an opinion of an economist or an expert.
 Rather it simply is.
 In some countries, this statement may not be true.
 But since there is a huge gap between rich and poor and as the middle class is quickly evaporating; we can state this.

-When Government levies more taxes on tobacco, people started smoking less.
+When the Government levies more taxes on tobacco, people started smoking less.

 If an economist or expert offers his/her sagacious comment, then this statement will turn into a statement that falls under normative economics.

-This has been a guide to What is Positive Economics?
-Here we discuss the statements of positive economics along with practical examples.
+This has been a guide to What is Positive Economics and its definition.
+Here we discuss history of positive economics statements and examples.
 You may also learn more about Economics from the articles below –